ebarojas/ror.climb.mx/app/posts/2025-06-16-abridged-ulysses.md

 - Buck Mulligan: "What sort of a kip is this?
 I told her to come after eight."
 - Stephen: "We can drink it black, there's a lemon in the locker."
 - Buck Mulligan: "O, damn you and your Paris fads!
 I want Sandycove milk."
-- Buck Mulligan: "That woman is coming up with the milk."
+- Haines: "That woman is coming up with the milk."
 - Buck Mulligan: "The blessings of God on you!
 In nomine Patris et Filii et Spiritus Sancti."
 - Haines: "I'm giving you two lumps each.
 But, I say, Mulligan, you do make strong tea, don't you?"
 - Buck Mulligan: "When I makes tea I makes tea, as old mother Grogan said.
 And when I makes water I makes water."